Skip to main content

 • Register for Group Advising

-• Group Advising sessions will be held during the summer to assist students with long term planning.
+• Group advising sessions will be held during the summer to assist students with long term planning.
 Students will receive basic advising recommendations in the Virtual Advising Center.

-Fall Enrollment:
+Fall Enrollment

-PLEASE NOTE: All incoming transfer public health students MUST complete PH 40 this fall to not prolong graduation - we have saved seats in PH 40 for all incoming transfers who need to enroll in PH 40.
-Incoming first year public health students are also encouraged to complete PH 40 this fall if the course fits into your schedule.
-Space is still available in the FULLY REMOTE Introduction to Public Health class this Summer!
-Visit summersession.ucsd.edu for more details.
+Note: All incoming transfer public health students must complete PH 40 this fall to not prolong graduation.
+We have saved seats in PH 40 for all incoming transfers who need to enroll in PH 40.
+Incoming first-year public health students are also encouraged to complete PH 40 this fall if the course fits into your schedule.

-Helpful links for First Quarter Public Health Majors:
+Helpful Links for First Quarter Public Health Majors:

 Interested in Becoming a Public Health Major?

-All prospective Public Health Majors will want to fill out our Major Contact List Form so you can get important information regarding switching into the Public Health Major!
+All prospective public health majors will want to fill out our Major Contact List Form so you can get important information regarding switching into the public health major.

-FA25 First Year Course Recommendations
+FA26 First Year Course Recommendations

 • Preparatory coursework, if needed: (AWP 3, 4A, or 4B; MATH 2, 3B, 3C, or 4C; CHEM 4, etc.)